IanWold/Metalsharp/Metalsharp.Documentation/README.md

 ## BuildOptions

-Represents the options when Metalsharp outputs a directory
+Represents the options when Metalsharp outputs a directory.

 ### Properties

 ### `ClearOutputDirectory`

-Whether Metalsharp should remove all the files in the output directory before writing any
+Whether Metalsharp should remove all the files in the output directory before writing any to that directory.

+`false` by default.

 ### `OutputDirectory`

-The directory to which the files will be output
+The directory to which the files will be output.

+`.\` by default.

 ## IMetalsharpFile